Xcode 26.3 and the Day Agentic Coding Went Mainstream

 - Documentation finally gets done.
 Agents can write and update docs as part of their task definition, not as an afterthought.

-This is not about replacing engineers.
-It is about changing how fast a good engineer can move with the right tooling.
+This isn't about replacing engineers.
+It's about changing how fast a good engineer can move with the right tooling.

 My Takeaway